sirrazor05/cloud/data_analyst/sql.md

 It shows how SQL engine executes a query—e.g., join types, scan types, index usage.
 Use it to identify performance bottlenecks.

-###  PARTITION BY vs GROUP BY <a name="partition-vs-group"></a>

-- GROUP BY reduces rows.
-- PARTITION BY retains rows but groups them logically for window functions.